SQL Formatter:

 Can I format SQL for specific databases like Amazon Redshift or Snowflake?

-While the formatter does not have dedicated Redshift or Snowflake modes, both platforms are largely compatible with PostgreSQL syntax.
-Select "PostgreSQL" from the dialect dropdown for Redshift queries — this handles most Redshift-specific syntax correctly.
+While the Best Answer Hub SQL Formatter does not have dedicated Redshift or Snowflake modes, both platforms are largely compatible with PostgreSQL syntax.
+Select "PostgreSQL" from the dialect dropdown for Redshift queries.
+This handles most Redshift-specific syntax correctly.
 For Snowflake, PostgreSQL mode also works well for standard SQL, though some Snowflake-specific constructs like VARIANT columns and semi-structured data functions may not format perfectly.
 For BigQuery, select "Standard SQL" for the best results with its array and struct syntax.

 Why should I use this instead of sqlformat.org?